 You have probably heard a lot of acronyms thrown around in the note industry.
-Some of the more common ones are LTV and ITV.
+Many have to do with note values and calculating price.
+Including LTV and ITV.

 ITV is the invested amount divided by the property value.
 For example, if an investor paid $75,000 for an $80,000 note and the value of the property is $100,000 then the ITV would be 75% ($80,000 or 80% is actually the LTV).

 This example is for a first position residential note.

 One important note is when figuring your investment to value; you must include any senior liens (as they have priority above you in the event of a default).
 For example, if you purchase a $20,000 second lien for $10,000 behind a $40,000 first lien then (assuming the value of the property is $100,000) the ITV would be 50% (your investment of $10,000 plus the $40,000 first lien divided by the property value).

 Understanding both of these terms is important whether you are brokering a note or investing for yourself.

 Putting it All Together – Managing Risk with LTV and ITV

 LTV helps determine risk.
 The higher the LTV, the lower a buyer’s equity, which equates to greater risk.

 ITV helps minimize the risk.
 The LTV on an existing real estate note was determined when the seller carried back financing.
 It can’t be changed.
 So the note buyer tries to reduce risk by reducing exposure.
 The higher the risk, the lower the ITV offered by a note investor.

 Of course other things determine risk including property type, credit, terms, and seasoning – to name just a few.
 But in the end the note buyer will use risk to decide on what yield and ITV they will need to make the deal happen.